Azure/azure-notificationhubs-android/README.md

 ### Register with Firebase

 One of the primary goals of ANH is to provide an abstraction over platform specific notification delivery services, it is not an alternative.
-In order to make sure your application is setup to receive push notifications from Firebase, follow steps 1 through 3 in [this Firebase setup tutorial](https://firebase.google.com/docs/android/setup#console).
+In order to make sure your application is set up to receive push notifications from Firebase, follow steps 1 through 3 in [this Firebase set up tutorial](https://firebase.google.com/docs/android/setup#console).

 Once you have a Firebase project, and your application registered, make sure to configure the API Key in your Notification Hub.
 Instructions can be found [here](https://docs.microsoft.com/en-us/azure/notification-hubs/configure-notification-hub-portal-pns-settings?tabs=azure-portal#google-firebase-cloud-messaging-fcm).